FarronF/limerick-council-meetings/meetings/2017/03/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 20th February 2017.md

 Council had met with Transport Infrastructure Ireland (TII) in this regard and a feasibility

-study, for submission to TII in the coming weeks, was being prepared.--- 3
+study, for submission to TII in the coming weeks, was being prepared.
+---
+3

 • While the R445 was not included as part of the Schedule of Works a Part VIII submission